 So there you have it.
 Indisputable evidence that voter fraud does indeed exist.
 But does it accumulate to the estimated 3 million or so illegal votes that President Trump claims?
 And does this prove voter fraud affected the elections?
 We believe the jury is still out on this.
 However we do agree that President Trump's actions of opening up an investigation (based on these findings) is warranted.

 Although the current voter fraud cases currently may not prove they have affected the elections, there is an ongoing debate on how to prevent voter fraud.
 Voter ID laws is arguably the most effective prevention.
 In fact four in five Americans support voter ID laws, including a majority of minorities that support voter ID laws.
-Incredibly the DMV helps getting a valid photo ID (any kind of ID) easy.
+In fact the DMV helps getting a valid photo ID (any kind of ID) easy.
 They state on their website "in many states, the Department of Motor Vehicles (DMV) or agencies that handle your driver's license, makes it simple to register to vote by allowing you to take care of this task while applying for a driver's license or ID card".
 So there really is no excuse for anyone in America not to have some kind of valid photo ID.
 Here are just some things that require a photos ID.
-Getting a job, opening up cell phone accounts, entering in bars/night clubs, getting loans, making bank deposits, air travel, cigarettes, food stamps, welfare, Medicaid/Social Security, unemployment, mortgage or rent, buying or leasing a car, getting married, buying a gun, adopting a pet, renting a hotel room, applying for a hunting license, applying for fishing license, picking up a prescription, visiting a casino, blood donations, protest permits, purchase certain cold medicines, etc.
+Getting a job, opening up cell phone accounts, entering in bars/night clubs, getting loans, making bank deposits, air travel, cigarettes, food stamps, welfare, Medicaid/Social Security, unemployment, mortgage or rent, buying or leasing a car, getting married, buying a gun, adopting a pet, renting a hotel room, applying for a hunting license, applying for fishing license, picking up a prescription, visiting a casino, blood donations, protest permits, purchase certain cold medicines, entering into many punlic and private buildings, etc.